 Essentially, almost any legal debts are debts that qualify for you to declare bankruptcy as long as you can prove your overall financial situation makes it impossible for you to repay them.

-Financial profiles can include any combination of consumer and non-consumer debts and bankruptcy can be caused by anything from unsuccessful investments or business decisions to poor money management, illness, loss of employment, natural disasters, or an economic downturn.
+Financial profiles can include any combination of consumer and non-consumer debts.
+Bankruptcy can be a result of anything from unsuccessful investments or business decisions to poor money management, illness, loss of employment, natural disasters, or an economic downturn.

 Whatever the reason, it’s your overall financial status that will determine if you qualify, not the particular debts themselves.
 Nevertheless, there are several different categories of debts, and which type you have can affect your eligibility for debt relief.

 Additionally, certain debts can’t be discharged under Chapter 7, though they can be for Chapter 13.
-Understanding the debt vocabulary and the different categories of debts surrounding bankruptcy will help you understand the process better so you can make a smart and informed decision about your financial future.
+Understanding the debt vocabulary and the different categories of debts surrounding bankruptcy will help you understand the process better.
+It will allow you to make a smart and informed decision about your financial future.

 What are the different types of debts?